-There was a comparison between the level of perception of faculty and students on the instructional performance of faculty in terms of commitment, knowledge of subject matter, teaching for independent learning management of learning.
-It also determined the instructional relationship between the performance of faculty with their personal profile and extent of use of teaching strategies and methodologies.
+There was a comparison between the level of perception of faculty and students on the instructional performance of faculty in terms of commitment, knowledge of subject matter, independent teaching for learning management of learning.
+It also determined the between relationship the instructional performance of faculty with their personal profile and extent of use of teaching strategies and methodologies.